 A Division of the American Society of Criminology

-The Division of International Criminology (DIC) of the American Society of Criminology is currently soliciting nominations for the Freda Adler Distinguished Scholar Award.
-This prize is awarded annually to an international scholar, who has made a significant contribution to international criminology, including international criminal justice, comparative, cross-border and transnational crime or justice research.
+The Division of International Criminology (DIC) of the American Society of Criminology (ASC) is soliciting nominations for the 2016 Freda Adler Distinguished Scholar Award.
+This prize is awarded annually to an international scholar, who has made a significant contribution to the development and growth of international criminology, including international criminal justice, comparative, cross-border and transnational crime or justice research.

-Nomination requires a letter of nomination and a complete CV to be sent electronically to the Adler Award Committee chair, Professor Dana Peterson (email@example.com).
+Nomination requires a letter of nomination and a complete CV to be sent electronically to the Adler Award Committee chair, Dr. Ivan Y. Sun (firstname.lastname@example.org) at the Department of Sociology and Criminal Justice, University of Delaware.
 The letter must explain why the candidate is qualified to be considered for the award.
 Letter-writing campaigns by multiple nominators are discouraged.
 Current DIC Executive Board members are excluded from being considered for the Award.
-The deadline for nominations is July 31st 2013.
-The award will be presented at the annual meeting in November, 2013 in Atlanta.
+The deadline for nominations is June 1, 2016.

 Who is Freda Adler?

 Freda Adler has contributed to international criminology in many ways.
 She was involved in the development of the DIC and has been an active member since its inception.
 She has been a proponent for international criminology, advocating an international perspective in all research.
 Additionally, she has been an indispensable mentor to interested students.
 While many of her students recognize her mentorship during her tenure at Rutgers, she has touched the hearts and careers of many other students at the University of Pennsylania and elsewhere.